bpops/macos-montecarlo/README.md

 ## Disclaimers

-Please note that this script will install Homebrew if necessary, required packages, and modify your `.bash_profile` file.
+Please note that this script will install Homebrew if necessary, required packages, and modify your `.zshrc` file.
 Please read through this script and understand what it does before running on your machine.

 So far this script has only been tested on macOS Monterey (12.4) on an Intel-based MacBook Pro.